 Edith with its grandma-vibes and adorable nickname Eddie is ready for a resurgence.
 Edith is a great under-the-radar alternative to popular grandma names with cute nicknames, like Matilda (nickname Tillie) or Eleanor (nickname Ellie).

-Edwina is another option for boy nickname Eddie.
+Edwina is a cute boyish girl name that also has the adorable nickname Eddie.
 Edwina also has grandma-chicness but is truly rare.
 It hasn’t even cracked the top 2000 names for girls.
 Though, Edwina may see uptick in popularity from the wildly popular Bridgerton series.

 Red hot Eleanor is moving in on becoming a top 10 baby name in the United States.
 While most parents opt for the cute nickname Ellie, a future baby could stand out from her Eleanor-compatriots by using the boy nickname Lenny instead.